izavits/classifier-demo/README.md

 # classifier-demo

 > Playground with machine learning methods using python sklearn.
-This example project provides basic examples to evaluate and test classifiers with a popular dataset
+This example project provides basic examples to evaluate and test classifiers with a popular dataset.

 ## Install